Computing Euclidean Belyi maps: Equations

 \begin{remark} As an alternative to Step 4 (in place of computing the rational functions), at the cost of enlarging $L$ to include the $y$-coordinate (if $E\colon y^2 = f(x)$, we just need $\sqrt{f(\theta)}$), we can just compute directly using the group law on $E$. \end{remark}

 \begin{proof}[Proof of correctness] In Step 1, we form the polynomial whose roots are the $x$-coordinates of the $N$-torsion points, by definition of the division polynomial.
-In Step 2, we remove all roots whose order is a proper divisor of $N$; so any remaining root will be the $x$-coordinate of a point $P$ with exact order $N$.
-Such a point $P$ then generates $E[N]$ as a $\Z[j]$-module.
+In Step 2, we remove all roots whose order is a proper divisor of $N$; so any remaining root will be the $x$-coordinate of a point with exact order $N$.
+Some such point $P$ generates $E[N]$ as a $\Z[j]$ module.
+By lemma \ref{lem:abj}, taking $\theta$ as a root of an irreducible factor of highest degree in step 3 guarantees that $x(E[N]) \subseteq K(\theta)$.
 The output of Step 4 is correct by Lemma \ref{lem:abj}. \end{proof}

 Next, we recall section \ref{sec:TransSubgps}, where we defined $N \colonequals [T(\Delta):T(\Gamma)]$ and computed in Algorithm \ref{alg: basisForTG} a basis for $\Lambda_{\Gamma}$.
 Since $N\Lambda_{\Delta} \subseteq \Lambda_{\Gamma}$, we have an isogeny